Oklahoma City: Parks and recreation

-One of the more prominent landmarks downtown is the Crystal Bridge at the Myriad Botanical Gardens, a large downtown urban park.
-Designed by I. M. Pei, the Crystal Bridge is a tropical conservatory in the area.
-The park has an amphitheater, known as the Water Stage.
-In 2007, following a renovation of the stage, Oklahoma Shakespeare in the Park relocated to the Myriad Gardens.
-The Myriad Gardens had a massive renovation in conjunction with the Devon Tower directly north of it.
+One of the more prominent landmarks of downtown Oklahoma City is the Crystal Bridge tropical conservatory at the Myriad Botanical Gardens, a large downtown urban park.
+Designed by I. M. Pei, the park also includes the Water Stage amphitheater, a bandshell, and lawn, a sunken pond complete with koi, an interactive children's garden complete with a carousel and water sculpture, various trails and interactive exhibits that rotate throughout the year including the ice skating in the Christmas winter season.
+In 2007, following a renovation of the stage, Oklahoma Shakespeare In The Park relocated to the Myriad Gardens.
+Bicentennial Park, also downtown located near the Oklahoma City Civic Center campus, is home to the annual Festival of the Arts in April.